peteroupc/peteroupc.github.io/colorgen.md

 Colors can also be represented as functions that describe a distribution of radiation (such as light) across the visible spectrum.
 There are two cases of objects that provoke a color sensation by light:

 - **Light sources.** A source of light is described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
-In 1931, the CIE published three _color matching functions_, which, when multiplied by a spectral power distribution and then integrated, give the three coordinates of the light's perceived color in the [_XYZ color model_](#CIE_XYZ).
+In 1931, the CIE published three _color matching functions_, which, when multiplied by a spectral power distribution and then integrated, give the three coordinates of the light's perceived color in the [XYZ color model](#CIE_XYZ).
 Although spectral power distributions and color matching functions are continuous functions, in practice the "integration" is done by sampling at discrete wavelengths.
 - **Reflective objects.** Most objects in nature merely reflect light, rather than being sources of light themselves.
 The light they reflect can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
 Finding an object's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.

 In the pseudocode below: